 Things keep getting better and better for homemade food producers in Texas.
 The state legalized the sale of nonperishable homemade foods in 2012 and loosened restrictions with amendments to the law in 2013 and 2019.
-Now, food entrepreneurs can sell homemade products almost anywhere, including to online buyers within state limits.
-Sales are prohibited at restaurants and retail outlets.

 Texas cottage food types

 |What Shelf-Stable Foods Can I Sell in Texas?||No restrictions|